khalid-el-masnaoui/Nginx-Notes/BEST-PRACTICES.md

 **Note** : We wont be covering linux tunning in details here, you can check my repository (**Linux-Server**) for that

-Change the following kernel parameters to increase the number of ephemeral ports, |reduce TIME_WAIT and increase the allowed listen backlog.
+Change the following kernel parameters to increase the number of ephemeral ports,  increase the allowed listen backlog and other tuned configurations.

 ```bash
 [root@localhost ~]# vim /etc/sysctl.conf